-After the death of Sigmund Reichsgraf von Haimhausen, the Porzellan Manufaktur Nymphenburg was appointed to report directly to the electoral cabinet.
-Thus the Cabinet's vice-president, Count Joseph August von Toerring, became director.
-Mathias Flurl was designated as factory administrator.
-After Flurl's first expert opinion on the condition of the manufactory, in the following years von Toerring was able to push ahead reforms and improvements, which had influence well into the 19th century.
-In 1797 Johann Peter Melchior succeeded the master modeler Dominikus Auliczek.
-Two years later the director's office of the manufactory was disolved and replaced by a "General-Landesdirektion” presided by the Count von Toerring.
-This is how the former factory administrator Flurl became the head of Nymphenburg.
+After the death of Sigmund Reichsgraf von Haimhausen, Porzellan Manufaktur Nymphenburg was assigned directly to the Electoral Cabinet.
+Its vice president, Count Joseph August von Toerring, was thus its director.
+He was assisted by Mathias Flurl as factory commissioner.
+After Flurl's first reports on the condition of the factory, von Toerring was able to drive reforms and improvements in the following years, which remained noticeable into the 19th century.
+In 1797, Johann Peter Melchior replaced the model master Dominikus Auliczek.
+Two years later, the directorate of the manufactory was abolished and instead a "General-Landesdirektion" was established, whose president was Count von Toerring.
+Thus, the previous factory commissar Flurl became the director of Nymphenburg.